r3vit/publiccode.yml-validator/README.md

 # PublicCode.yml-Validator

-PublicCode.yml-Validator let you validate the publiccode.yml file.
+PublicCode.yml-Validator let you validate the publiccode.yml file. (⚠️ 🚨 not updated)

 ### Description